-During this campaign, 15 detection layers (see~\ref{pic:stack}left) were operated together for the fist time, in a calorimeter configuration.
-The detection layers are mounted in a protective case (see~\ref{pic:stack}right), providing a constant spacing of 15\u{mm}, lateral alignment and light and electromagnetic protection.
+During this campaign, for the first time 15 detection layers were operated together, in a calorimeter configuration allowing for partial or complete containment of the electromagnetic showers (see Fig.~\ref{pic:stack}).
+The detection layers are mounted in a protective case, providing a fix spacing of 15\u{mm}, lateral alignment, and light and CEM protection.